 EH&S will collect lead shielding and lead aprons for recycling.

-Radioactive animal carcasses, viscera, and blood must be sealed in a plastic bag or container, labeled, and frozen prior to removal by EH&S. Laboratory personnel must notify EH&S of any issues with the waste (animal size, fluid leakage, putrefaction, biohazard, etc.) and be available to assist with removal.
+Radioactive animal carcasses, viscera, and blood must be sealed in a plastic bag or container, labeled, and frozen before removal by EH&S. Laboratory personnel must notify EH&S of any issues with the waste (animal size, fluid leakage, putrefaction, biohazard, etc.) and be available to assist with removal.

-All scintillation vials must be emptied into a liquid waste container and recapped prior to disposal.
-Plastic vials containing biodegradable cocktail and 14C or 3H do not need to be emptied.
+All scintillation vials must be emptied into a liquid waste container and recapped before disposal.
+Plastic vials containing biodegradable cocktails and 14C or 3H do not need to be emptied.